um-grex/grex-docs/content/english/ood/_index.md

 ## OpenOndemand on Grex
 ---

-{{< alert type="warning" >}}
-**NOTE: aurochs.hpc.umanitoba.ca has been decommissioned since 29/11/2023.
-Please use zebu.hpc.umanitoba.ca to access the OpenOnDemand portal.**
-{{< /alert >}}

-Grex's OOD instance runs on **zebu.hpc.umanitoba.ca** and requires MFA.
-It is available only from UManitoba IP addresses -- that is, your computer should be on the UM Campus network to connect.
+Grex's OOD instance runs on **zebu.hpc.umanitoba.ca** and requires the Alliance's Duo MFA to authenticate.
+The OOD instance is available only from UManitoba campus IP addresses -- that is, your computer should be on the UM Campus network to connect.

-To connect from outside the UM network, please install and start __UManitoba Virtual Private Network__ [VPN](https://umanitoba.ca/computing/ist/connect/virtualpn.html).
-OOD relies on in-browser VNC sessions; so, a modern browser with HTML5 support is required; we recommend Google Chrome or Firefox and its derivatives (Firefox, for example).
+To connect from outside the UM network, please install and start __UManitoba Virtual Private Network__ [VPN](https://umanitoba.ca/information-services-technology/my-security/vpn-support).
+Note that you'd need the VPN client installation as described there; "VPN Gateway" will likely not work.

+OOD relies on in-browser VNC sessions; so, a modern browser with HTML5 support is required; we recommend Google Chrome or Firefox or Safari, and their derivatives.

-**Connect to OOD using UManitoba [VPN](https://umanitoba.ca/computing/ist/connect/virtualpn.html):**
+**Connect to OOD using UManitoba VPN:**

-> - Make sure Pulse Secure VPN is connected
+> - Make sure UM Ivanti Secure VPN is connected.
+This may require using UManitoba MS Entra second factor authentication.
 > - Point your Web browser to [https://zebu.hpc.umanitoba.ca](https://zebu.hpc.umanitoba.ca)
 > - Use your Alliance (Compute Canada) username and password to log in to Grex OOD.
+> - Provide Alliance's Duo second factor authentication when asked.

+Connecting from UM campus is as per above, except step 1 is not needed.

 ---